Dean Harrison - Counselling Psychologist

 The main difference between self-actualisation and the other needs is that it's not an end state.
 It's not about having everything you want or being happy, fulfilled and content with life.

-Self-actualising individuals are never satisfied because they have a constant drive to keep growing, learning, developing and challenging themselves.
+Self-actualising individuals are never satisfied because they are constantly driven to keep growing, learning, developing and challenging themselves.
 Maslow believed that this process was endless.
-He saw no reason why people should stop at some point in their lives and become complacent.
+He saw no reason why people should stop at some point and become complacent.

 According to Maslow: "The fully self-actualised person likes him or herself.
 There is a feeling of spontaneity, naturalness, inner peace".